crhamilt/redcap_link/README.rst

 redcap_check
 ------------

-Download all records in Redcap that match the one in a supplied JSON file
+Download all records in Redcap that match the ones in a supplied JSON file

 usage::